kritikl/rl-snake/README.md

 | A2C       | ~20         | ±30       | High variance, unstable learning |

 PPO clearly outperforms the other methods on this environment, achieving significantly higher rewards and more stable learning.

 ### Observations

-- PPO shows steady reward growth throughout training.
-- DQN improves slightly but plateaus early.
-- A2C exhibits high variance and frequent catastrophic drops during training.

-This suggests that policy-gradient methods with clipped updates (PPO) handle the Snake environment more effectively than value-based approaches like DQN in this configuration.

-### Observations